Enhancing a Convolutional Autoencoder with a Quantum Approximate Optimization Algorithm for Image Noise Reduction: Preliminaries

 \subsection{Parameterized quantum circuit (PQC)}

-A PQC provides a tangible means to implement algorithms and showcase quantum supremacy in the NISQ era~\cite{benedetti2019parameterized, hubregtsen2021evaluation}.
+A PQC provides a practical framework for implementing variational algorithms on NISQ devices, enabling hybrid quantum-classical computations with limited qubits and circuit depth~\cite{benedetti2019parameterized, hubregtsen2021evaluation}.
 Conceptually similar to a classical NN, it features trainable parameters within circuits comprising fixed gates, such as CNOT, and adjustable gates like rotation gates.
 It typically requires a low number of qubits and circuit depth.
 However, even with a limited number of qubits and circuit depth, certain classes of PQCs exhibit the ability to generate highly non-trivial outputs.
 Similar to classical NN, a higher circuit depth repeated in a PQC provides increased flexibility to the circuit, leading to superior results in various applications.

 Consider a trainable unitary $U_{\theta}$ operating on an $n$-qubit state applied to a reference state $\vert \phi \rangle$, where the trained variable $\vert \phi _{\theta} \rangle = U_{\theta}\vert \phi \rangle$ generally equals to $\vert 0 \rangle^{\otimes n}$.
 Nevertheless, in the context of an $n$-qubit encoding, which represents a $2^n \times 2^n$ unitary mapping, the number of input qubits equals the number of output qubits.
 For the 8-qubit circuit, we encounter a total of $2^{16} = 65,536$ parameters, which proves to be an excessively high number for efficient optimization.
-Therefore, to enhance efficiency, we constrained gate shapes to have fewer parameters using small, efficient local gates, such as CNOT and rotation gates, as the fundamental building blocks of the overall unitary operation.
+Therefore, to enhance efficiency, we constrained gate shapes to have fewer parameters using small, efficient gates such as single-qubit rotations and entangling gates like CNOT as the fundamental building blocks of the overall unitary operation.